Skip to main content

 Signal Protocol Formal Verification

 Our Rust implementation of the Signal Protocol undergoes rigorous formal verification to mathematically prove that it correctly implements the protocol and maintains security properties.
-This documentation explains how we verify the implementation using two complementary approaches: ProVerif (symbolic model checking) and Hax/F* (proof extraction and verification).
+This documentation explains how we verify the implementation using complementary approaches: ProVerif (symbolic model checking) and Hax with F*, Rocq, or Lean (proof extraction and verification).

 What is Formal Verification?